After multiple incorrect login attempts, Jigsaw Interactive locks the account. This article describes when this happens and how to unlock the account.

 This lock usually remains in effect for 5 minutes.
 After 5 minutes, you will be able to attempt to log in again.
 Alternatively, check your IP address and contact Jigsaw Support supplying the IP address and ask to have the account unlocked.

 Note: If you don't remember your password, use Password Reset Tool after the account is unlocked.

 As a support agent, you should remember that the lock is IP-based.
 So impersonation won't help to verify the issue.
-Moreover, since the IP is usually auto-unlocked after 5 minutes, the lock might have been already lifted by the time you address it.
-Sometimes you still have to do it manually.
+Moreover, since the IP is usually auto-unlocked after 5 minutes, the lock might have been already lifted by the time you address it, especially on chat tickets.

 You can check currently locked (or previously locked) IPs in the Jigsaw Administration console by clicking on the Banned IP Addresses button:

 Sort by date, and you will see the picture like this:

 Accounts that are still locked have the "removed on" column empty, and the button to unlock the account in the Actions column.

 To unlock the account (if it is still locked) - click on the button in the row corresponding to the reported IP address.